MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 |`canceled`   |_You canceled this invoice._                                 | Final        |

 There are two validation steps :
 1. Merchant validation: If all is good, then we create the invoice, send the callback `created` to the merchant, and push message to the user.
+The outcome of this validation is that the Invoice is `created` and delivered to the user, or the Invoice failed to be `created`, and is returned to the merchant.
 2. User validation: Card validation, user status.. etc. The invoice is delivered to the user, when the merchant received callback about `created` invoice.
+The outcome of this validation is either that the Invoice is `paid` or an error message is returned in the app.
-The first state is either `created` or `invalid`
+The first state is either `created` or `invalid`.
+If you received a callback with status `created` then the Invoice has been delivered to the user.

 Invoice status flow can be visualized by the following diagram.